Ilkka Kanerva

 Ilkka Armas Mikael Kanerva (28 January 1948 – 14 April 2022) was a Finnish politician and a member of the Parliament of Finland.
 He was born in Lokalahti, now a part of Uusikaupunki in Southwest Finland.
 He was the Minister for Foreign Affairs from 2007 to 2008.
 Kanerva was a member of the National Coalition Party.

-With nearly 47 years in office, Kanerva was the longest-serving Member of Parliament in Finnish political history.
+With nearly 47 years in office, at the time of his death Kanerva was the longest-serving member in the history of the Finnish Parliament.
+His record was broken by his party colleague Ben Zyskowicz in October 2025.

 Early life

 Kanerva graduated with a master's degree in political science from the University of Turku in 1980.
 Kanerva was leader of the political youth organisation Kokoomuksen Nuorten Liitto ry. from 1972 to 1976 and was first elected to the Finnish Parliament in 1975.